Dragon pit (Great Pyramid)

 The dragon pit of the Great Pyramid is 40 feet deep (12, 19 meters) and large enough to hold 500 men.
 Until Daenerys Targaryen’s arrival the Great Masters used the pit in the Great Pyramid as a prison.

+The pit becomes a makeshift dragon pit when the queen’s dragons Viserion and Rhaegal are enclosed and chained up inside.
 To get to the dragon pit you have to pass beneath 3 massive arches, go down a torch-lit ramp into the vaults beneath the pyramid, past cisterns, dungeons, and torture chambers (where slaves had been scourged and skinned and burned with red-hot irons).
 Finally you arrive at an entrance with a pair of huge, forbidding iron doors with rusted hinges, closed with a length of chain whose link is as thick around as a man’s arm.
 The doors were initially guarded by Unsullied, and later by Brazen Beasts.

 A Dance with Dragons